-Desktop Laser Cutter — 40Watt hobby grade laser review — with Video
+Hobby Grade Laser Cutting - with Video - Model Airplane News

 After several years of RC modeling use, the compact laser cutter from Full Spectrum Laser, is still going strong and has been almost completely maintenance free.
 If you’ve ever wanted to get a laser cutter for your workshop, check out this product review.
-This impressive, easy to used unit is designed especially for the hobbyists and small home businesses wanting production quality results.
-The 5th Gen Hobby Laser Cutter has a 20×12 inch work area and has a water-cooled glass laser tube rated at 40 watts.
-It is ideal for most RC model builder projects and it has several impressive features that are normally found on much more expensive units.
+This easy to use unit is designed especially for hobbyists and small home businesses wanting production quality results.
+The 5th Gen Hobby Laser Cutter has a 20×12 inch work area and has a glass water-cooled laser tube rated at 40 watts.
+It is ideal for most RC model builder projects and it has several features that are normally found on more expensive units.

 The table-top 5th Gen 20×12 Hobby Laser Cutter & Engaver is the perfect choice for any serious RC model builder.